LinkNacional/integration-rede-for-woocommerce/README.txt

 == Changelog ==
 # 3.6.0 - 2025/01/24
 * New payment method via Pix (Rede).
+* Added the download notice for the plugin: fraud-detection-for-woocommerce.
+* Added the plugin rating message in the footer.

 = 3.5.3 = *2025/01/14*
 * Fix order total when delivery fees are applied.